piotryordanov/docs/source/programming/setting-up-development-environment/local-python.rst

 Then use Visual Studio Code *Python: Select Interpreter* command from *Command palette* to configure this interpreter by choosing *Enter interpreter path* option for the interpreter.

-Now you can run `Getting started <https://tradingstrategy.ai/docs/programming/examples/getting-started.html>`_ and other example notebooks.
+Now you can run `
+<https://tradingstrategy.ai/docs/getting-started.html>`_ and other example notebooks.
 Open `ipynb` file in Visual Studio Code.
 Then choose *Run All* on the open notebook.

 .. image:: ./vscode.png
     :alt: Visual Studio Code example how to run a Jupyter Notebook